anoop04singh/somPass-Somnia-DeFi-MiniHackathon/README.md

     end
 ```

-- **`subgraph.yaml` (The Manifest)**: This file tells the Graph Node which contracts to watch.
+- **`subgraph.yaml` (The Manifest)**: This file tells the Subgraph Node which contracts to watch.
 We define the `EventFactory` as a primary data source.
 Crucially, we use a `template` for the `Event` contract.
 When `handleEventCreated` is triggered, it dynamically creates a new data source to start indexing the newly deployed event contract.
 - **`schema.graphql`**: Defines the shape of our data.
 We have two main entities: `Event` and `Ticket`.
 - **`mapping.ts` (The Handlers)**: This is the core logic that translates blockchain events into stored entities.
     - `handleEventCreated`: Creates a new `Event` entity and instantiates the dynamic template.